nvpro-samples/nvpro_core/nvvk/README.md

 Manages a fixed cycle set of `VkCommandBufferPools` and one-shot command buffers allocated from them.

+The usage of multiple command buffer pools also means we get nice allocation behavior (linear allocation from frame start to frame end) without fragmentation.
+If we were using a single command pool, it would fragment easily.

+**Cycle Interface:**
 Every cycle a different command buffer pool is used for providing the command buffers.
 Command buffers are automatically deleted after a full cycle (MAX_RING_FRAMES) has been completed.

-The usage of multiple command buffer pools also means we get nice allocation behavior (linear allocation from frame start to frame end) without fragmentation.
-If we were using a single command pool, it would fragment easily.
+You must use the "setCycle" function.

+**Frame Interface:**
+Alternatively provide the frame number and a ready-to-use cycle is found through the "setFrame" function.
+We release all resources that were marked as completed.
+This allows more graceful use of the pool, as you don't need to keep cycles in lock-step with the master.

 Example: